 Most of the Group's sales, outstanding borrowings and majority costs and expenses incurred in Hong Kong and Suriname are denominated in the US\$, which is the functional currency of the Company and its major subsidiaries.
 The forest management fee income from New Zealand division and certain operating expenses are denominated in NZ\$ which is considered as insignificant to the Group.
-As at 31 December 2023, bank borrowings and lease liabilities amounting to HK\$24,644,000 (2022: nil) and HK\$12,821,000 (2022: HK\$14,850,000) of the group entities are denominated in NZ\$, which is not the functional currency of the relevant entity which expose the Group to foreign currency risk.
-During the year ended 31 December 2023, the Group did not use any financial instruments for hedging purposes and the Group did not have any hedging instruments outstanding as at 31 December 2022 and 2023.
+As at 31 December 2024, bank borrowings and lease liabilities amounting to HK\$21,817,000 (2023: HK\$24,644,000) and HK\$10,466,000 (2023: HK\$12,821,000) of the group entities are denominated in NZ\$, which is not the functional currency of the relevant entity which expose the Group to foreign currency risk.
+During the years ended 31 December 2024 and 2023, the Group did not use any financial instruments for hedging purposes and the Group did not have any hedging instruments outstanding as at 31 December 2023 and 2024.
 However, the Directors will continue to closely monitor all possible exchange rate risk arising from the Group's existing operations and new investments in the future and will implement the necessary hedging arrangement(s) to mitigate any significant foreign exchange exposure.
 The Directors consider that the foreign currency risk exposure is not significant to the Group and no sensitivity analysis is presented.